Mom donates womb to daughter in India's first uterus transplant

 The uterus, or womb, transplant took place in an eight hour surgery in the city of Pune in southwest India, Thursday.

-The surgery was performed by a team of doctors at Pune's Galaxy Care Hospital and lead by the hospital's medical director, Dr. Shailesh Puntambekar.
-He said the patients were doing well.
+The surgery was performed by a team of doctors at Pune's Galaxy Care Hospital and led by the hospital's medical director, Dr. Shailesh Puntambekar.

+"The patients are fine.
+The surgery took nine and a half hours in total," he said.

 "The procedure is difficult because multiple large arteries are to be joined there, and veins that are small and short," said Puntambekar.
 "It is technically very tough."